lsiepel/openhab-addons/bundles/org.openhab.binding.sncf/README.md

 ## Discovery

-This binding takes care of auto discovery.
-This method is strongly recommended as it is the only way to get proper station ID depending upon transportation type.
+This binding takes care of auto-discovery.
+This method is strongly recommended as it is the only way to get the proper station ID depending upon transportation type.

 To enable auto-discovery, your location system setting must be defined.
 Once done, at first launch, discovery will search every station in a radius of 2000 m around the system, extending it by step of 500 m until it finds a first set of results.
-Every following manual successive launch will extend this radius by 500 m, increasing the number of stations discovered.
+Each subsequent manual launch will extend this radius by 500 m, increasing the number of stations discovered.

 ## Binding Configuration